antmicro/kenning/README.rst

 Copyright (c) 2020-2021 `Antmicro <https://www.antmicro.com>`_

-This is a project for implementing testing pipelines for deploying deep learning models on edge devices.
+This is a project for implementing and testing pipelines for deploying deep learning models on edge devices.

 Deployment flow
 ---------------